-Meaningful participation by all stakeholders is a crucial part of successful community forestry, says Vong Sopanha, another former graduate of RECOFTC’s training courses in the early 1990s.
+Meaningful participation by all stakeholders is a crucial part of successful community forestry, says Vong Sopanha, another graduate of RECOFTC’s training courses in the early 1990s.
 Women and other marginalized groups and others must therefore be included in discussions on forest governance and be empowered to act, says Vong, now one of the most senior women in Cambodia’s Forestry Administration.

 “The male leaders make the decisions about their communities.
 They need to understand the benefits of including women in their plans because women are one of the main users of forests.”

 “I say to them, ‘If you list the activities that need to be done, there are so many that women can manage,’" says Vong, a deputy director general of the Forestry Administration.
 “It’s not just about protection or cracking down on illegal logging.”

 Learn about Vong's experience

 Vong, who has spent years encouraging and training women to become involved in forest management, is developing a national gender strategy for her administration, with assistance from Cambodia’s RECOFTC office.